Last Updated on by

 The helmet itself meets up with CE, ANSI Z87.1, ROHS,ISO9001, CSA Z94.3 safety regulations.
-The packaging contains one Welding Helmet, one adjustable headgear, and one user manual.
+The packaging contains 1 Welding Helmet, 1 adjustable headgear, and 1 user manual.
 Its adjustability makes it very comfortable and light.
 The power of the replaceable batteries as well as other features makes it a great pick.

 - Comfortable headgear of your choice

 The ESAB brand is another class known for its high power and quality welding accessories and machines.
 Check here for a review of the top 3 best ESAB welding machines you can get.
 This welding helmet has an amber reflective color reflective optical lens.
 This means that even when using this wide lens, you can see colors.
 It has ADF which ranges from shade 5-13.
 It has 9 variable shades.
 This helmet has a grind mode.
 The helmet can easily be switched from grind mode to weld mode.

 This machine is auto darkening which switches in minimum time.
 In addition, this brand features a variable shade.
 The lens area measures 3.93 x 2.36 inches / 100 x 60 mm in size.
 Its control panel is not only touchscreen but also has a backlit display.
 This means that you can see clearly and operate easily in places with low lights.
 It also has eight separate memory settings where you can save different settings.